 Most acupuncture schools encourage prospective students to apply.
 POCA Tech does the opposite.
 Please carefully read the list below to understand why you probably should NOT apply to our school.
 This isn’t a sales pitch, it’s a warning.
 Also you will be required to sign this agreement with the school.
+Also, we need you to read this book before enrolling.

 1) Practitioners of Liberation Acupuncture don’t make a lot of money or have a lot of material security.
 If those things are important to you, you’ll be miserable here.
 Do your homework about what community acupuncturists earn. * The POCA Co-op has a survey with this information and you seriously need to read it. (requires POCA membership and login)